top of page

 There’s your answer.
 If you stop reading at this point and accept this recommendation on faith, you will benefit tremendously through decreased work comp claims costs.
 And, in turn, you will enjoy a lower Experience Modification Rate.

-If you’re like me, on the other hand, and need to know the data behind the claim (dual meaning there!) that early reporting will benefit you and your Experience Modification Rate, then keep reading.
+If you’re like me, on the other hand, and need to know the data behind the claim (dual meaning there!) that early reporting will benefit you and your Experience Modification Rating, then keep reading.

 What Does The Data Say About Early (And Late) Reporting Of Work Comp Claims?